Electrical control of magnetization in S/F/S junctions on a 3D topological insulator: Magnetization easy axis splitting

 Fig.~\ref{vector} shows vector fields in the plane $0 \leq \Phi < 2 \pi$, $0 \leq \Theta < \pi$ according to Eq.~(\ref{nonlinear}) at four different values of $A$.
 The stationary solutions are indicated by color points.
 The blue points correspond to unstable stationary solutions, while the red points indicate the stable magnetization directions.
 The Gilbert damping constant $\alpha = 0.25$.
 We have chosen such a large unrealistic value of the Gilbert constant in order to clearly show the stability/instability of the stationary points because for $\alpha = 0.01$, which is more appropriate for a realistic situation, stability/instability of a solution is not clearly seen in the figure [compare Figs.~\ref{nonlinear_2}(a) and (b)], although in fact the topology of the vector field is not changed.
-Fig.~\ref{vector}(a) represents the regime $A<1$, when the only stable solutions are $m_y=\pm 1$, what corresponds to upper and bottom horizontal lines in the figure.
+Fig.~\ref{vector}(a) represents the regime $A<1$, when the only stable solutions $\bm m^{st}$ are $m_y^{st}=\pm 1$, what corresponds to upper and bottom horizontal lines in the figure.
 Panels (b) and (c) demonstrate the vector fields in the regime of not very large $A>1$.
 Four stable red points are clearly seen.
 Upon further increase of $A$ the stable points get closer to $\Theta = \pi/2$ and finally merge into two stable points at some $A_{crit}$, as it is shown in Fig.~\ref{vector}(d).
 Therefore, there exists a finite range of $1<A<A_{crit}$, where the ferromagnet has four stable magnetization directions in the voltage-biased regime considered here.
-It can be easily shown from Eqs.~(\ref{nonlinear}) that the regime with four stable solutions exists when the nonlinear equation $m_x = H_{eff,x}/H_F$ has nonzero solutions.
-All the stable solutions correspond to $m_z=0$, that is, they lie in the $(x,y)$-plane.
-In addition there always exist two unstable out of plane stationary points $m_z = \pm 1$.
+From Fig.2 it is seen that all the stationary points correspond to $m_z = \pm 1$ or $m_z=0$.
+The stationary points $m_z=\pm 1$ are always unstable.
+Let us consider the stationary points corresponding to $m_z=0$, that is $\Phi=0,\pi$.
+It is obvious that in order to have four stable points $|m_x^{st}|$ and $|m_y^{st}|$ should be nonzero simultaneously.
+Substituting $m_z=0$ into Eq.~(\ref{nonlinear}) and taking into account that $\langle H_{eff,y} \rangle=H_F m_y$, we obtain that $m_x^{st}$ can be determined from the simple nonlinear equation $m_x = \langle H_{eff,x} \rangle/H_F$.
+This equation always has the solution $m_x = 0$, but at $1<A<A_{crit}$ it also has the second nonzero solution $m_x^{st}$.
+In this situation there are four stable points $\bm m^{st}=(\pm |m_x^{st}|,\pm |m_y^{st}|,0)$.

 Further in Fig.~\ref{evolution} we demonstrate the full time evolution of the magnetization $\bm m$ obtained from the numerical solution of the LLG equation.
 It is seen that starting from different initial conditions it is possible to reach all four stable magnetization solutions.
 The results are obtained at $\Omega_F/\Omega_J = 0.2$, but the averaged values of magnetization at large times are in good agreement with the results for stable points obtained in the limit $\Omega_F/\Omega_J \ll 1$, which are demonstrated in Fig.~\ref{nonlinear_2}(a) for the same parameters $\Gamma$, $r$, $\alpha$ and $d$.
 Fig.~\ref{nonlinear_2}(b) only differs from (a) by the value of $\alpha = 0.25$.
 While the topology of the vector fields presented in panels (a) and (b) is the same, the stability/instability of all the stationary points is more clearly seen for larger values of the damping constant $\alpha$.
 At finite values of $\Omega_F/\Omega_J$ the magnetization oscillates around the vector trajectory presented in Fig.~\ref{nonlinear_2} and the amplitude of the oscillations is suppressed at $\Omega_F/\Omega_J \to 0$.